wavefrontHQ/docs/pages/doc/integrations.md

 summary: Learn about the integrations supported by Wavefront, how to install an integration, and how to work with integration content.
 ---

-Integrations facilitate getting data from external systems into the Wavefront application.
+Integrations make it easy for you to get data from external systems into the Wavefront application.

 ## Integration Categories